 - Garlic cloves, minced

-Dice the veggies and mince the garlic.
+Dice the veggies and mince the garlic and ginger.
+Set aside.
 Measure out the rest of the ingredients (measurements in recipe card below).

-To save for later: cool soup entirely and store in an airtight container in the fridge for up to 4 days or in the freezer for up to 3-4 months.
+To save for later: cool soup entirely and store in an airtight container in the fridge for up to 4 days.
+Store rice separate from the soup.